love1024/MultiGAN/Readme.md

 2. cmd python multigan_train.py
 3. After training, pretrained folder will contain distributions
 4. GPU is required for training
+5. Using existing library of InGAN named as InGAN_lib

 # Testing
 1. Put your test image in test_image folder